SyoolahHome/Syoolah/hours_tracker.md

 - Implementation of the profile current user's posts/notes screen, which shows the user's posts/notes in a list view with the ability to copy the note content, note id, note owner public key, and the whole serialized note event as well.

 - Fixing the major scrolling overflow issue in the profile screen, caused by other nested scroll views.

+# 26

+- Implemented likes posts tab section in the user profile screen.